haplesshero13/haplesshero13.github.io/README.md

 # Avery Yen

 Hi, I'm Avery.
-I care about ethical use of technology and the future of humanity as we learn to coexist with AI.
+I care about ethical use of technology and the future of humanity as we increasingly coexist with AI.

 I currently work as a Research Assistant to Professor David Bau at Northeastern working on the [National Deep Inference Fabric](https://ndif.us), studying language model interpretability.